Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- the first move is your king to b4, or a bystander breaks their vow of silence c̄ 2 coughs, sandwiching 4 sneezes i can't move half my avatars of your choice hiranyakasipu conditions, and x has a couple∘pins on a y avatar x instawins, then toggle x, and y, between players, and now x goes first; white goes first, because the greeks attacked first (i don't think colours were as significant before, but maybe all karmi attackers are responsible; the himalayaseas defended against yellow) #rememberance(krishna is on the blackside) iff we tie a hatrick we both move at the same ttime iff we tie a hatrick
+ the first move is your king to b4, or a bystander breaks their vow of silence c̄ 2 coughs, sandwiching 4 sneezes i can't move half my avatars of your choice hiranyakasipu conditions, and x has a couple∘pins on a y avatar x instawins, then toggle x, and y, between players, and now x goes first; white goes first, because the greeks attacked first (i don't think colours were as significant before, but maybe all karmi attackers are responsible; the himalayaseas defended against yellow) #rememberance(krishna is on the blackside, knighted on the rhs; probably (i might change my mind after reading mahabharata(m) in sanskrit)) iff we tie a hatrick we both move at the same ttime iff we tie a hatrick